MicrosoftDocs/azure-media-services/media-services/latest/live-event-latency-reference.md

 [!INCLUDE [media services api v3 logo](./includes/v3-hr.md)]

-Media Services supports Apple's Low Latency HLS (LL-HLS) specification.
+Media Services support Apple's Low Latency HLS (LL-HLS) specification.
 This article describes Media Services support for LL-HLS and provides you with implementation guidance.

 > [!NOTE]
 > At this time, we do not support LL-DASH.